-For the first time in our history, Scorecards will enable National Parks and Wildlife Service to systematically collect and apply the critical information required to design and deliver effective park management.
+For the first time in our history, scorecards will enable the National Parks and Wildlife Service to systematically collect and apply the critical information required to design and deliver effective park management.

-On-ground monitoring data and park management actions will be fed into Scorecards, providing ongoing snapshots of what is happening with native plants and animals, important ecological processes, and threats to ecological health such as feral animals and weeds.
-The first data will be published from late 2022, enabling people to track our park's health online.
+On-ground monitoring data and park management actions will be fed into scorecards, providing annual snapshots of what is happening with native plants and animals, important ecological processes, and threats to ecological health, such as feral animals and weeds.
+The first data will be published in 2023, enabling people to track our parks' health online.

 – Atticus Fleming, Deputy Secretary NSW National Parks and Wildlife Service

-Scorecards is designed to deliver, for any given level of resourcing, a reduction in the impacts from feral animals, weed, fire and other threats, as well as increases in the populations of threatened and declining species and improvements in the functioning of ecological processes.
+Scorecards is designed to support decision-making to deliver, for any given level of resourcing, a reduction in the impacts from feral animals, weeds, fire and other threats, as well as increases in the populations of threatened and declining species and improvements in the functioning of ecological processes.

 Scorecards is world-leading – it integrates ecological monitoring with management and financial data.
 Scorecards will help optimise the ecological return on investment in our national parks and provide greater transparency around improving biodiversity outcomes.

-The $10 million pilot program will run over four years, supported by a $7 million grant from the NSW Government through its Environmental Trust and philanthropic investment of $1 million.
+The $10 million pilot program will run over 4 years, supported by a $7 million grant from the NSW Government through its Environmental Trust and philanthropic investment of $1 million.